ROBOTIS-GIT/emanual/docs/en/software/rplus2/task.md

 ## [DYNAMIXEL](#dynamixel)

-These are the parameters for reading or writing values in the DYNAMIXEL Control Table.
-Please refer to the DYNAMIXEL Control Table for more details.
+These are the parameters for reading or writing values in DYNAMIXEL Control Table.
+Please refer to DYNAMIXEL Control Table for more details.

 ### DYNAMIXEL actuator

-- **Turn Torque On/Off** : used to turn the Dynamixel Torque on/off
+- **Turn Torque On/Off** : used to turn DYNAMIXEL Torque on/off
   Torque is turned on when True, Torque is turned off when False.

-- The following is an example of turning on the Torque of Dynamixel with ID number 1 when the Controller’s button is pressed.
+- The following is an example of turning on the Torque of DYNAMIXEL with ID number 1 when the Controller’s button is pressed.

   ![](/assets/images/sw/rplus2/task/roboplus_task2_142.jpg)

-- **LED** : used to turn the Dynamixel LED on/off
+- **LED** : used to turn DYNAMIXEL LED on/off
   LED is turned on when True, LED is turned off when False.

-- **CW margin / CCW margin** : used to read/configure the Dynamixel Margin value
+- **CW margin / CCW margin** : used to read/configure DYNAMIXEL Margin value
   The range of the value is from 0 to 255, but it is recommended not to change the default value (1).
-  Please refer to the Dynamixel Control Table for more detail.
+  Please refer to DYNAMIXEL Control Table for more detail.

-- **CW slope / CCW slope** : used to read/configure the Dynamixel Slope value
+- **CW slope / CCW slope** : used to read/configure DYNAMIXEL Slope value
   There are a total of seven phases which the value can be set to, and the representative values of each phase are set as in the table below.
-  Please refer to the Dynamixel Control Table for more detail.
+  Please refer to DYNAMIXEL Control Table for more detail.

   | Level |    Real Data Value    | Representative Data Value |
   |:-----:|:---------------------:|:-------------------------:|